appvestor/v6-template-examples/README.md

 ### Message Template

 The [message template](https://github.com/Calldorado-com/calldorado-template-examples/tree/master/message_template) shows you how to add two different types of native experiences for a messaging app.
-In the examples we show how to launch your app to complete an action started from the aftercall as well as how to show your own UI on the WIC.
+In the examples we show how to use actions from your app in the aftercall as well as how to show your own UI on the WIC.

 ### Recorder Template

 The [recorder template](https://github.com/Calldorado-com/calldorado-template-examples/tree/master/recorder_template) shows you how to add two different types of native experiences for a call recorder app.
-In the examples we show how to start an action during the call and how to allow the user to use the aftercall screen to finalize the results of this action.
+In the examples we show how to start an action during the call and how to finalize it in the aftercall.